-Conditions In Migrant Detention Centers At The Border Are Troubling, Reports Claim
+Migrant Detention Centers At The Border Reportedly Don't Have Soap Or Beds

 The controversy surrounding living situations for children detained at the United States' southern border has reached a peak in recent weeks.
 As debate continues about whether migrant detention centers at the border can be considered concentration camps, reports of conditions in migrant detention centers are forcing many people to speak up.
 This information is troubling, to say the least.